YanzhiTian/yanzhitian.github.io/_pages/about.md

 # 🔥 News
-- *2026.07*: &nbsp;🎉 Selected for the **Meituan LongCat Talent Program** and joined LongCat as a research intern.
+- *2026.07*: &nbsp; Selected for the **Meituan LongCat Talent Program** and joined LongCat as a research intern.
-- *2026.05*: &nbsp;🎉🎉 Our paper has been selected for an Oral Presentation at ACL 2026.
+- *2026.05*: &nbsp; Our paper has been selected for an Oral Presentation at ACL 2026.
-- *2026.04*: &nbsp;🎉🎉 1 paper has been accepted by ACL 2026 Main.
+- *2026.04*: &nbsp; 1 paper has been accepted by ACL 2026 Main.
-- *2025.08*: &nbsp;🎉🎉 1 paper has been accepted by EMNLP 2025 Main.
+- *2025.08*: &nbsp; 1 paper has been accepted by EMNLP 2025 Main.
 <!-- - *2025.05*: &nbsp;🎉🎉 1 paper has been accepted by ACL 2025 Findings. -->
 <!-- - *2023.10*: &nbsp;🎉🎉 1 paper has been accepted by EMNLP 2023 Findings. -->